 In addition to being compliant with the IEEE 802.3bs, IEEE 802.3-2012, 25G/50G Ethernet Consortium, IEEE 802.3by, and OIF Flex-E Standards, CoMira also offers non-standard and application-driven protocols and modes of operation that allow us to tailor each IP configuration to a customer’s specific needs.
 This, in turn, lets them better differentiate their own end products.

-CoMira’s encoding and security IPs are available as seamless configuration add-on options that can be included with the UMAC IP.
+CoMira’s error correction and security IPs are available as seamless configuration add-on options that can be included with the UMAC IP.

 - Programmable application-side FIFO sizes (or complete bypass ) on TX, RX or both for easy integration with application logic